 NVIDIA BlueField-2 and VMware Cloud Foundation will provide infrastructure built for AI, machine learning, and data-centric applications.
 The new architecture will also extend the VMware Cloud Foundation operating model to bare metal servers.

-Additionally, a new security model ensures that SmartNICs and programmable DPUs help to offload critical data centre services, hypervisor, networking, security, and storage tasks away from the CPU.
+Additionally, a new security model ensures that SmartNICs and programmable DPUs help to offload critical data center services, hypervisor, networking, security, and storage tasks away from the CPU.

-NVIDIA founder and CEO Jensen Huang says, “AI and machine learning have quickly expanded from research labs to data centres in companies across virtually every industry and geography.”
+NVIDIA founder and CEO Jensen Huang says, “AI and machine learning have quickly expanded from research labs to data centers in companies across virtually every industry and geography.

-He says the partnership will turn enterprise data centres into accelerated AI supercomputers.
+He says the partnership will turn enterprise data centers into accelerated AI supercomputers.

-He continues, “NVIDIA DPUs will give companies the ability to build secure, programmable, software-defined data centres that can accelerate all enterprise applications.”
+He continues, “NVIDIA DPUs will give companies the ability to build secure, programmable, software-defined data centers that can accelerate all enterprise applications.

 The two companies say that they are conducting extensive software engineering on the NVIDIA and VMware enterprise AI and accelerated computing platforms.
 Enterprises can sign up for availability updates on NVIDIA's website.